Waterworks Faucets Review & Rating Updated: May 1, 2026

 Because it excludes major components from lifetime coverage and considering the Barnum surprises buried here and there in the warranty language, we rate the Waterworks warranty as very sub-standard for the North American market.

 The Waterworks website is colorful, well laid out, and even dramatic in places.
 It was having a problem with its vertical scroll in the Firefox browser when we tested it, but not with Chrome, Edge, or Safari.
-Hopefully, by the time you read this, the problem will be fixed.
+That p;roblem is now fixed.

 Navigation is menu-driven and intuitive.
 It adapts well to various screen dimensions from desktop to smartphone.
 The search function is very robust so long as it is restricted to products and product features (configuration, finishes, etc.).
 With non-product terms like "warranty", it does not work.

-The information provided about Waterworks faucets is generous but falls short of the complete picture needed for a well-informed faucet-buying decision.
+The information provided about Waterworks faucets, however, falls short of the complete picture needed for a well-informed faucet-buying decision.

 Each faucet is briefly described with the list price and available finishes.
 Selecting a finish re-displays the faucet in the chosen finish.